alexandercerutti/passkit-generator/README.md

 Give a look at other libreries I made:

 -   [Passkit Webservice Toolkit](https://github.com/alexandercerutti/passkit-webservice-toolkit) and its integrations
--   🚧 [hapns](https://github.com/alexandercerutti/hapns) to support updates through APNs notifications, with examples (early stage of development, feedbacks are welcome)
+-   [hapns](https://github.com/alexandercerutti/hapns) to support updates through APNs notifications, with examples

 ---